scottaohara/accessibility_interview_questions/README.md

 ## General
 - Who benefits from accessibility?
+- How would you define inclusive and/or universal design?
+    + Can you provide an example? (does not need to be web related)
 - Name some ways responsive/mobile first design can affect accessibility.
 - What are some user experience (UX) concerns to be aware of when using iconography in user interfaces (UI)?
 - In what ways should someone be able to close a modal dialog?